Workshop at COLING 2025 on

 Program Committee

-• Paul Groth, University of Amsterdam
+• Paul Groth, University of amsterdam, The Netherlands

 • Finn Arup Nielsen, Technical University of Denmark, Denmark